prajwal-svm/SupplyStream/README.md

 [Live Demo](https://supplystream.prajwalsv.dev)

-This project was developed as part of the Full Stack Engineering Internship Challenge 2024 at Supplyframe.
+This project was developed as part of the Full Stack Engineering Internship Challenge 2024 for Supplyframe.
 The challenge required building a multiple-page web app that displays information pulled from a free API.
 I chose to use the Vimeo API to fetch video data and display it on the platform.

 The specific requirements for the challenge were as follows: